List of The Inbetweeners characters: Will McKenzie

-William McKenzie is the central character and the narrator of the show as well.
-In the pilot episode, Will starts his first day in his new school, Rudge Park Comprehensive, with a briefcase, which leads to him being nicknamed "Briefcase Wanker" and other vulgar variations.
+William "Will" McKenzie is the central character and narrator of the show.
+In the pilot episode, Will starts his first day in his new school, Rudge Park Comprehensive, with a briefcase, leading to him being nicknamed "Briefcase Wanker" and other vulgar variations.
 For his portrayal as Will, Bird has won the 2008 British Comedy Award for "Best Male Newcomer" and the 2009 British Comedy Award for "Best Actor".
 He was also nominated for "Best Comedy Performance" at the 2008 Royal Television Society Awards, and "Best Male Performance" in a Comedy Programme at the 2009 BAFTA Awards.

 Will is shown to have previously been educated in private school and is extremely out of place in the rougher comprehensive school environment.
 He is shown to be easily jealous, and has a habit of launching into foul-mouthed rants when he becomes annoyed, often getting himself and his friends into trouble or awkward situations as a result.
-Will often has trouble engaging with girls, generally panicking in situations where he would end up having sex.
+Will often has trouble engaging with girls, generally panicking and overthinking in situations where he would end up having sex.
 As a running joke, Neil often ends up hooking up with the girl Will desired instead.
-Will is shown to be extremely emotionally dependent on his mother, Polly, despite her continually being a source of embarrassment for him in front of others.
-Much to Will's agitation, his friends (particularly Jay) and others are all attracted to her, and do not hesitate to make open remarks about it to him.
+Will is shown to be very emotionally dependent on his mother, Polly, despite her continually being a source of embarrassment for him in front of others.
+Much to Will's agitation, his friends (particularly Jay and Neil) and others are attracted to her, and do not hesitate to make open remarks about it to him.

-Will often finds himself the target of bullying in school, partly through school bully Mark Donovan bullying him physically (such as taping him to a chair and placing a bin on his head), but mainly through embarrassment from his sardonic Head of Sixth Form, Mr Gilbert.
-Will seemingly has a special rivalry with Gilbert, with Gilbert intentionally going out of his way to make Will's time at school miserable.
+Will often finds himself the target of bullying in school, partly through Mark Donovan (with such acts as taping him to a chair and placing a bin on his head), but mainly through embarrassment and beratement from his sardonic Head of Sixth Form, Mr Gilbert.
+Despite Will's conscientious attitude towards him, Gilbert often goes out of his way to make Will's time at school miserable.